Born and raised in South Africa, Jana loves sharing the unique and special aspects about her home turf with the world.

 1. Antelope Collisions Are Real

 In South Africa, especially the more rural areas, wildlife still roams the land.
-Unfortunately, some antelope tend to run in front of cars.
-There are large species, like the kudu and bushbuck, which can smash your car and injure everyone inside.
+Unfortunately, some antelope tend to run in front of cars - day and night.
+Some species are large like the Kudu and Bushbuck.
+They can smash your car and injure everyone inside.
 The smaller antelope are often endangered or rare and needless to say, it’s a horrific way for an animal to die.
-Please drive slow enough to brake suddenly without causing a crash.
+Please drive slow enough to allow yourself to brake suddenly without causing a collision.

 2. Kids Are a Legitimate Problem